alvarofrancomartins/alvarofrancomartins.github.io/content/authors/admin/_index.md

   url: http://www.uem.br/

 # Short bio (displayed in user profile at end of posts)
 bio: Physicist working on complex networks and data science.
-I have over 5 years of experience studying criminal networks.

 # Interests to show in About widget
 interests: